Actindo-AG/Documentation/Fulfillment/Integration/01_ManageConnections.md

 1. Select the checkbox of the connection you want to disable in the list of connections.
     The editing toolbar is displayed above the list of connections.

-2. Click the [DISABLE] button in the toolbar.
+2. Click the [DISABLE] button in the editing toolbar.
     The connection has been deactivated.

 3. Click the ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh) button to update the list of connections.
     The status of the disabled connection in the *Status* column has switched to **Inactive**.

-[comment]: <> (Update der Liste läuft automatisch aber es dauert ein wenig.
-Refresh step vorischtshalber drin lassen?)